 FINE AND PERFORMING ARTS (ART, MUS, THR)

 Department Chair: Stephen F. Campbell, S.J.

-The arts are systems of communication that teach us about human interaction and creativity in problem solving.
-They challenge our perceptions and teach us to sense and interpret the world around us, and they bring us pleasure.
+The arts are systems of communication that teach us about human interaction.
+They challenge our perceptions and teach us to sense, understand, and interpret the world around us.